K. J. Wright

-High school career
+Early life

 Wright attended Olive Branch High School in Olive Branch, Mississippi, where he was a three-sport athlete in football, basketball and track.
 He was named first-team, all-state on the defensive line by The Clarion-Ledger.
 He recorded 91 total tackles during his senior season in which 48 of them were solo tackles.
 He was listed as the number 19 prospect in Mississippi following his senior season according to Rivals.com.
 He was awarded with his performance with top scholarship offers from Auburn, Arkansas, Ole Miss, and South Carolina.
 He committed to Mississippi State during his senior year of high school.

 College career

-Wright played for Mississippi State during his college career.
-He held onto the number 34 while playing for Mississippi State and played the linebacker position.
+Wright played at Mississippi State University during his college career.
+He held onto the number 34 while playing for the Bulldogs and played the linebacker position.
 During his sophomore season, he was promoted as a starter on the defensive unit as an outside linebacker.
 He then began to start for the rest of his college career except for his senior year, when he did not start for two games due to formation changes.
 He still started ten out of twelve games during his senior year.